isomerpages/moe-kranjipri/_our-curriculum/Departments/Character and Citizenship Education.md

 Overseas learning journeys to China and Malaysia are organized to inculcate global awareness in our students.
-In Primary 5, selected Kranjians have the opportunity to participate in a trip to Suzhou and Shanghai, China.
-Through this trip, students learn about the Chinese culture and heritage from visits to places of interests, are exposed to cutting-edge technology from industrial visits, and immerse themselves in experiencing school life in a different setting through interactions with students from our partner schools.
-In Primary 6, every Kranjian will participate in a trip to Malacca, Malaysia, our closest ASEAN neighbour.The trip exposes them to the rich historical and cultural history of Malacca and hones their cross-cultural skills and sensitivities.
-Students also learn valuable life skills such as being resilient and developing independence, and learning to live and collaborate in a team.
+In Primary 5, selected Kranjians have the opportunity to participate in a trip to Suzhou and Shanghai, China.&nbsp; Through this trip, students learn about the Chinese culture and heritage from visits to places of interests, are exposed to cutting-edge technology from industrial visits, and immerse themselves in experiencing school life in a different setting through interactions with students from our partner schools.
+In Primary 6, every Kranjian will participate in a trip to Malacca, Malaysia, our closest ASEAN neighbour.The trip exposes them to the rich historical&nbsp;and cultural history of Malacca and hones their cross-cultural skills and sensitivities.&nbsp; Students also learn valuable life skills such as being resilient and developing independence, and learning to live and collaborate in a team.&nbsp;&nbsp;

 ![](/images/Our%20Curriculum/Departments/CCE/C8.jpg)